 Finally, open your web browser and browse to the server hostname or IP address followed by port number 9000.

 You should see SonarQube’s default login portal.

 Login with default admin and admin for both username and password.

 The most effective way to use SonarQube is to set up a reverse proxy.
 We have written two posts on reverse proxy for both Apache and Nginx.

-Use the posts below to set up reverse proxy with SonarQube.
+Use the posts below to set up a reverse proxy with SonarQube.

 That should do it!

 This post showed you how to install and use SonarQube on Ubuntu Linux.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.